wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

-When a rule has two o more different Mitre's techniques, repeated tactics are not shown in the alert.
-Techniques and tactics are shown in different arrays.
+If a rule has two o more different Mitre's techniques, repeated tactics should not be shown in the alert.
+Technique IDs and tactics are shown in different arrays.

 **Configuration sample**